Bowen1Zhu/Intro-to-IM/Final/Documentation.md

 ### Overall project concept and description
-I created a driving game in which the player selects a car on the screen and controls the car using physical steering wheel and pedals.
+I created a driving game in which the player selects a car on the screen and controls the car using a physical steering wheel and pedals.
 The player can collect elements such as gas, coins, and extra lives in the game and meanwhile should avoid bumping into another car, hit the curb, or running out of gas in order to keep the game going.
 After the game, his/her score is calculated and a scoreboard is presented.
 The player (or another player) can restart the game and keep playing.
 ### Overall picture
-The pedals (right) are connected to the steering wheel; the steering wheel (middle) is connected to Arduino; Arduino (left) is connected to the laptop.
+The pedals (right) are connected to the steering wheel; the steering wheel (middle) is connected to the Arduino; the Arduino (left) is connected to the laptop.

 ![](https://github.com/Bowen1Zhu/Intro-to-IM/blob/master/Final/Documentation_Pictures/overall%20picture.jpg)
 ### List of important parts
 Pedals, steering wheel, Arduino, and laptop.
 ### System diagram
 ![](https://github.com/Bowen1Zhu/Intro-to-IM/blob/master/Final/Documentation_Pictures/system%20diagram.jpg)
-### Pictures of the steering wheel
+### Picture inside the steering wheel
+The wires from the pedals are connected to the steering wheel, so I only need to solder wires in the steering wheel.

 ![](https://github.com/Bowen1Zhu/Intro-to-IM/blob/master/Final/Documentation_Pictures/steering%20wheel.jpg)
 ### Code
 [Processing](Final_Processing/Final_Processing.pde)